-Are Hong Kong Citizens Required to Obtain a Visa for European Travel?
+Do Hong Kong citizens need to obtain a visa for European travel?

-By the end of 2021, the European Commission will implement a new visa waiver system for passport holders from Hong Kong, as well as around 60 other countries.
-The European Travel Information Authority System (ETIAS) will go into effect with the intention of building a safer pre-travel system for travelers wishing to visit the Schengen Area of Europe.
+By the end of 2022, the European Commission will implement a new visa waiver system for passport holders from Hong Kong, as well as around 60 other countries.
+The European Travel Information Authorisation System (ETIAS) will go into effect with the intention of building a safer pre-travel system for tourists wishing to visit the Schengen Area of Europe.

-Once the ETIAS has been granted, Hong Kong travelers will be granted entry into the Schengen Area for 90 days over a period of 180 days.
-That means that should a traveler with a valid ETIAS stay in Europe for 60 days before exiting, they would only have 30 more days of eligibility over the next 120 days (the remaining duration of their ETIAS).
+Once the ETIAS has been granted, Hong Kong tourists will be granted entry into the Schengen Area for 90 days over a period of 180 days.
+That means that if a traveller stays in Europe for 60 days with a valid visa wavier before exiting, they would only have 30 more days of eligibility over the next 120 days (the remaining duration of their ETIAS).

-Should a traveler exit the Schengen Area and wish to re-enter within that timeframe, there would be no need to apply for an additional ETIAS, they would simply be required to show border authorities their original waiver.
+Should a traveller exit the Schengen Area and wish to re-enter within that timeframe, there would be no need to apply for an additional ETIAS.
+Instead, they would simply be required to show border authorities their original waiver.

-As opposed to traditional visa applications, the ETIAS waiver can be completed entirely online.
+ETIAS is not a visa.
+As opposed to traditional visa applications, the ETIAS visa waiver can be completed entirely online.
 This means that Hong Kong citizens do not need to visit a consulate or embassy and that they will be able to apply for the waiver from anywhere in the world that they have internet access.